Assessment of the Earth orientation parameter accuracy from concurrent VLBI observations: Data analysis

 \section{Data analysis}

+\addlp{Conventional geodetic instruments like theodolites or laser range meters perform direct observations, and assessment of errors of such individual observation is intuitively clear.
+VLBI techniques does not measure Earth rotation directly, and the error propagation through a very complicated pipeline is rather obscure.}

 The first active signal amplification of the voltage at a receiver at radio frequency bands is made by the cryogenically cooled radio telescope's front-end system.
 These radio frequency voltage signals of interest are typically down-converted to lower radio frequency (RF) bands for further handling.
-The data acquisition terminal typically comprises a digitizer for RF bands as a backend located in the operations room, which converts the analog voltage signal into a time and amplitude discrete digital representation of the frequency band-limited analog signal.
-These digital converter units extract a determined number of individual intermediate frequencies (IF) from each digitized RF-frequency band and convert them into the baseband channels.
-The individual channels are grouped as a set of channels together, parameterized by start frequency, bandwidth, and amplitude resolution.
+The data acquisition terminal typically comprises a \addlp{2-bit} digitizer for RF bands as a backend located in the operations room, which converts the analog voltage signal into a time and amplitude discrete digital representation of the frequency band-limited analog signal.
+These digital converter units \addlp{governed by the Hydrogen maser} extract a determined number of individual intermediate frequencies (IF) from each digitized RF-frequency band and convert them into the baseband \chalp{channels.} {steams that are written alongside with time stamps.} \remlp{The individual channels are grouped as a set of channels together, parameterized by start frequency, bandwidth, and amplitude resolution.
 They are digitally formatted, time-tagged, and then recorded on a data storage for further processing.
 For example, a quad-band setup has 32~channels with 32~MHz channel bandwidth and 2-bit amplitude resolution for one linear polarization of the received radio wave.
 Thus, for both linear polarizations, horizontal and vertical, 64 streams of formatted data are recorded at a rate of 8 Gigisamples/s.
-All signal operations, from radio frequency conversion downstream to individual digital baseband channels, are coherently driven by the reference frequency of the Hydrogen maser and inherit its frequency stability.
+All signal operations, from radio frequency conversion downstream to individual digital baseband channels, are coherently driven by the reference frequency of the Hydrogen maser and inherit its frequency stability.}

+\addlp{Contribution of emission from an observed radio source and thermal emission of the receiver itself are very close to the white noise, and the root mean square (rms) of the latter noise is typically three to five orders of magnitudes greater than the rms of the emission from the radio source.}